arvigeus/AZ-204/Learning Path/Service Bus.md

 ### Topics and subscriptions

 A queue allows processing of a message by a single consumer.
-In contrast to queues, topics and subscriptions provide a one-to-many form of communication in a publish and subscribe pattern.
+In contrast to queues, topics and subscriptions provide a one-to-many form of communication in a **publish and subscribe** pattern.
 It's useful for scaling to large numbers of recipients.
 Each published message is made available to each subscription registered with the topic.
-Publisher sends a message to a topic and one or more subscribers receive a copy of the message, depending on filter rules set on these subscriptions.
+Publisher sends a message to a topic and one or more subscribers receive a copy of the message.

 The subscriptions can use more filters to restrict the messages that they want to receive.
 Publishers send messages to a topic in the same way that they send messages to a queue.
 But, consumers don't receive messages directly from the topic.
 Instead, consumers receive messages from subscriptions of the topic.
 A topic subscription resembles a virtual queue that receives copies of the messages that are sent to the topic.
 Consumers receive messages from a subscription identically to the way they receive messages from a queue.

-Creating a topic is similar to creating a queue, as described in the previous section.
-You can create topics and subscriptions using the Azure portal, PowerShell, CLI, or Resource Manager templates.
-Then, send messages to a topic and receive messages from subscriptions using clients written in C#, Java, Python, and JavaScript.
+The message-sending functionality of a queue maps directly to a topic and its message-receiving functionality maps to a subscription.
+Among other things, this feature means that subscriptions support the same patterns described earlier in this section regarding queues: competing consumer, temporal decoupling, load leveling, and load balancing.

 ## Rules and actions